 The 9 Best Invisible Pet Fences

 This wiki has been updated 35 times since it was first published in September of 2015.
 If you want an alternative to unsightly physical structures or expensive obedience classes when trying to prevent a dog from venturing out of a secure area, try one of these invisible pet fences.
 With just a little training, they can keep dogs out of harm's way.
 We've included both wired and wireless containment solutions that act as virtual barriers to keep pets safe.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes